 Washington law does provide certain circumstances in which a deponent is able to avoid a deposition.
 Pursuant to Rule CR 26, a court may issue a protective order for a deponent to prevent the deposition or discovery process from occurring.

-This protection will only be offered if a deponent makes specific motion for the order, and if good cause is shown that the order would protect the deponent from embarrassment, oppression, annoyance, or undue burden or expense.
-In some cases, the court may order that the deposition occur under certain terms and conditions, or may make other specifications instead of ordering the deposition not occur.
+This protection will only be offered if a deponent makes a specific motion for the order and if good cause is shown that the order would protect the deponent from embarrassment, oppression, annoyance, or undue burden or expense.
+In some cases, the court may order that the deposition occur under certain terms and conditions or may make other specifications instead of ordering the deposition not to occur.

-If you receive a subpoena to attend a deposition so you can be deposed, seek representation from an attorney.
-Your lawyer can explain your rights and can help guide you regarding whether you can refuse to answer questions during a divorce deposition.
+If you receive a subpoena to attend a deposition so you can be deposed, seek representation from an experienced Washington divorce attorney.
+Your lawyer can explain your rights and can help guide you regarding whether you can refuse a deposition or refuse to answer questions during a divorce deposition.

-Contact the Law Offices of Molly B. Kenny today for help.
+Contact the Law Offices of Molly B. Kenny today for help by completing our contact form or calling our Bellevue family law office.
 We can advise you on your rights and the best course of action.
 You can reach us by calling 425-460-0550.